 This course covers basic financial principles, Biblical and practical, for the missionary.
 The records that a missionary would keep on deputation and on the field are emphasized, especially as they relate to the proper handling and reporting of monies through Fundamental Baptist Missions International.
-One semester, one hour

-MI 201 Introduction to Missions
+One semester, one hour MI 201 Introduction to Missions

 This introductory course will challenge the students for missions and to live sacrificial lives as Christians.
-Included is a study of the Biblical basis for missions, an overview of a missionary's call, the responsibility of a pastor in missions, and the authority and accountability of a missionary.
+Included is a study of the Biblical basis for missions, an overview of a missionary's call, the responsibility of a pastor in missions. and the authority and accountability of a mission-One semester, two hours ary.